Aplow

-Aplow, or Valuwa, is a village located on the eastern part of Motalava island, in the Banks Islands of Vanuatu.
-Located close to it is the island's airport, Valua airport.
+Aplow, Valuwa, or Valuga, is a village located on the eastern part of Mota Lava, in the Banks Islands of Vanuatu.
+Located close to it is the island's airport, Valua Airport.

 Aplow also designates the whole district around this village, corresponding to the eastern side of the island; in this sense, Aplow contrasts with Mwotlap, which strictly speaking designates the western half of Motalava island.

 The area of Aplow used to be home of a communalect (language or dialect) known as Volow.
 Volow become extinct in the 1980s, as its speakers adopted the dominant language Mwotlap from the western side.